t-lochhead/blog/src/pages/2021-03-06---longtail-seo/index.md

 2. Think about all of the different search syntax related to your business and how you can systematically build out countless static pages that target **_specific_** longtail keywords.
 Also, take a look and see if your competition is leveraging a similar strategy.

-3. Avoid medium-to-high competition keywords, particularly those with the word "best" in them, as there will likely be better quality content out there that you won't be able to compete successfully.
+3. Avoid medium-to-high competition keywords, particularly those with the word "best" in them, as there will likely be better quality content out there that you won't be able to compete with successfully.

 4. Optimize your success by performing proper on-page SEO and submitting your sitemaps to Google.
 It helps if your domain has a good DR, which you can accelerate with an expired domain redirect (do at your own risk).